About

 Bio

-He attained his BFA with honors from the School of Visual Arts in New York, where he also won awards for best directing, editing and film for his feature film Las Malas Lenguas.
+He attained his BFA with Honors from the School of Visual Arts in New York, where he also won awards for best directing, editing, and film for his feature film “Las Malas Lenguas.”
+He attained his M.F.A. with Honors from the Film Program at Columbia University, with a concentration in TV Writing and Film Directing.

-He was awarded the Sloan Screenplay Competition award for his story on the indigenous rehabilitation of the land during the war in Colombia, as well as the KOB mentorship grant for his thesis film, Not My Name.
+Juan Paulo is recipient of the SVA Rhodes Family Award and of NALIP's Emerging Content Creators Scholarship.
+He was awarded the Alfred P. Sloan Screenplay Competition Award for Wuasikamas, his story on the indigenous rehabilitation of the land during the war in Colombia, as well as the Katharina Otto-Bernstein Mentorship and Development Prize for his thesis short film, “Not My Name”.